jame0313/ITE2038-wiki/Transaction-Manager-(project-5-milestone-1-ver.-).md

 To successfully abort transaction and rollback all effects, transaction manager uses transaction log list of modification in current transaction.

+To avoid deadlock problem between several manager-level latch, DBMS needs to break circular wait condition by acquiring lock in sequential order.

+When several layer latches needed in one API, it should acquire multiple latch by following sequence.

+Lock Manager Latch -> Transaction Manager Latch -> Buffer Manager Latch -> (Page Latch)

 ------

 ##  TRANSACTION MANAGER API